 "Because of the simple structure used to create point and figure charts, chart drawings are far less ambiguous and can be seen with relative clarity.
 This can be advantageous if your mind tends to get boggled looking at conventional charts."

 Point and figure offers a new angle on trading price action in the market, and indeed, a new approach to whichever trading methods or system you are currently using.
-It’s certain that trading proficiently using this method can result in far fewer mis-timed entries and the resulting stop-outs which ensue, and can also give a trader the visual reassurance to hold onto a position for far longer duration than they would have otherwise; resulting in the profits that come with having the ability to do that.
+It’s certain that trading proficiently using this method can result in far fewer mis-timed entries and the resulting stop-outs which ensue, but can also give a trader the visual reassurance to hold onto a position for far longer duration than they would have otherwise; resulting in the profits that inherently come with having the ability to do this.

 Trading using this method doesn’t come without some disadvantages, and the first, and probably most prominent is the disregard of market rhythm to time entries.
-Many traders regard understanding market rhythm one of the most fundamental aspects to becoming successful in the markets, and without it, failure is almost a certainty.
+Many traders regard understanding market rhythm as one of the most fundamental aspects to becoming successful in the markets, and without it, failure is almost a certainty.
 Secondly, and again relating to the fact that point and figure gives no relevance to time, is that this method is really only suited to medium and long term trading.
 Anyone trading intraday might find using this method to be more of a hindrance than a help simply due to the time it takes to produce the charts.

 Using point and figure in combination with a range of other techniques is likely where the best value is to be had, and compromise to be found.
 However, it will require a trader with a fluid mindset to implement this into their existing trading strategy.
 Whether or not you choose to incorporate this method into your trading, it is certainly an area every competent trader should have knowledge on.
-Learning techniques which other traders use in the markets will always add to your advantage and provide you with better oversight in live situations.
+Learning techniques which other traders use in the markets will always add to your advantage and provide you with a far better market oversight in live situations.

 Point and figure charting is fairly time intensive to learn, and does come with a number of caveats.
 That being said, if it does resonate with an individual who is more analytically orientated, then it can serve as an extremely powerful method of trading.
 As a professional trader you need to explore, through trial and error, every available method and system to find out which one works best in allowing you to profit in the market.
 It might be that point and figure charting techniques allow you to see the market in a more concise format, and in turn, identify entry and exit locations with far greater confidence and assurance.